Credit card: Credit cards as funding for entrepreneurs

-Credit cards and prepaid cards are a very risky way for entrepreneurs to acquire capital for their start ups when more conventional financing is unavailable.
-Len Bosack and Sandy Lerner used personal credit cards to start Cisco Systems.
-Larry Page and Sergey Brin's start up of Google was financed by credit cards to buy the necessary computers and office equipment, more specifically "a terabyte of hard disks".
-Similarly, filmmaker Robert Townsend financed part of Hollywood Shuffle using credit cards.
-Director Kevin Smith funded Clerks in part by maxing out several credit cards.
+Credit cards and prepaid cards are a risky way for entrepreneurs to acquire capital for their start-ups when more conventional financing is unavailable.
+For example, Len Bosack and Sandy Lerner used personal credit cards to start Cisco Systems.
+Larry Page and Sergey Brin started Google with credit card financing for the necessary computers and office equipment, specifically "a terabyte of hard disks".
+Similarly, filmmaker Robert Townsend financed part of the movie Hollywood Shuffle using credit cards.
+Director Kevin Smith funded Clerks in part by reaching the limit on several credit cards.
 Actor Richard Hatch also financed his production of Battlestar Galactica: The Second Coming partly through his credit cards.
-Famed hedge fund manager Bruce Kovner began his career (and, later on, his firm Caxton Associates) in financial markets by borrowing from his credit card.
-U.K. entrepreneur James Caan (as seen on Dragons' Den) financed his first business using several credit cards.
+Famed hedge fund manager Bruce Kovner began his career in financial markets (and later, his firm Caxton Associates) by borrowing on his credit card.
+British entrepreneur James Caan (as seen on the television series Dragons' Den) financed his first business using several credit cards.

-However, these stories are outliers, as more than 80% of all startups fail in their first year, leaving anyone who attempts this method of financing their startup with significant personal costs, as credit cards are in the name of a person, rather than that of a business.
+These stories are outliers, however, since more than 80% of all start-ups fail in their first year.
+This approach leaves any entrepreneur who tries this method to finance their start-up with high personal costs, because credit cards are in the legal name of a person, rather than that of a business.